NICTA/revrand/docs/quickstart.rst

     >>> K = Phi.dot(L).dot(Phi.T)

-where ``L`` is a diagonal regularizer matrix corresponding to our bases ``regularizer`` initializers.
+where ``L`` is a diagonal regularizer matrix corresponding to our bases' ``regularizer`` initializers.
 See [1]_ and our `report
 <https://github.com/NICTA/revrand/blob/master/docs/report/report.pdf>`_ for
 more information on this.